elixir-lang/elixir/lib/elixir/pages/getting-started/binaries-strings-and-charlists.md

 ~c"cat"
 ```

-You can always for charlists to be printed in their list representation by calling the `inspect/2` function:
+You can always force charlists to be printed in their list representation by calling the `inspect/2` function:

 ```elixir
 iex> inspect(heartbeats_per_minute, charlists: :as_list)